-There have not been any new IFRS standards or interpretations which were effective 1 January 2022 that have had a significant impact for the year-to-date period ending 31 March 2022.
+There have not been any new IFRS standards or interpretations which were effective 1 January 2022 that have had a significant impact on Q2 2022 or the year-to-date period ending 30 June 2022.

 5. Use of estimates

 The preparation of these condensed interim consolidated financial statements requires management to make judgments, estimates and assumptions that affect the application of accounting policies and the reported amounts of assets and liabilities, income and expense.
 Actual results may differ from these estimates.